Welcome to Bond

 I want to...

 The Bond University Student Association - also known as BUSA - is your team of student representatives.
 The association facilitates a number of services and activities dedicated to ensuring your experience at Bond is everything you want it to be.
-BUSA also coordinates more than 100 student clubs and societies and put on lots of social events during the semester.
+BUSA also coordinates more than 100 student clubs and societies, and puts on lots of social events during the semester.
 Stay in the loop with all the fun stuff on Facebook and Instagram.

 Contact BUSA for: